hkotek/hkotek.com/_posts/2026-01-27-translating-linguist-to-tech-skills.md

 - [More X *is like* Y](#more-x-is-like-y)

-Also check out [**the companion piece**](https://hkotek.com/blog/what-is-annotation-taxonomy/), which describes on more detail what I mean by concepts like "annotation", "guidelines", "taxonomy", "evaluation", "error analysis".
-Each post can be read as a standalone.
-But I also link between the corresponding sections of both posts, for easier navigation.
+Also check out [**this companion piece**](https://hkotek.com/blog/what-is-annotation-taxonomy/), which describes in more detail what I mean by concepts like "annotation", "guidelines", "taxonomy", "evaluation", "error analysis".
+Each post can be read as a standalone, but I also cross-link between the corresponding sections of both posts, for easier navigation.

 ## Designing annotation projects *is like* designing human subjects studies